 Below are actions you can take if you’re struggling with your energy bills.
 You might also want to look at our Additional Help page for support available from other organisations and our wide selection of resources and guides.

 When you’re having any issues paying your energy bills or you’re worried about falling into debt, the first step is always to get in touch with your energy supplier.
 If they know you’re having problems, they are required to work with you to find a solution.
 For example, they can help you to set up an affordable debt repayment plan and or change your payment method to better suit you.
 To find out who your electricity supplier is contact your network.
 For your gas supplier you can use the Find My Supplier search tool.

 If you’ve been finding it difficult to afford your energy bills, it’s essential you access all the financial support you’re entitled to.
 Make sure you are claiming the correct benefits – this could increase your income as well as make you eligible for other types of assistance.
 You can check your entitlement yourself using a free online benefits calculator, or take advice from your local Citizens Advice or call the Citizens Advice Consumer Helpline on 0808 223 1133 (textphone users call 18001 0808 223 1133) (call charges may apply).

-Depending on your circumstances, the Warm Home Discount rebate could give you an extra £140 credit on your electricity bill.
-The money is not paid to you – it’s a one-off discount on your electricity bill, between October and March.
+Depending on your circumstances, the Warm Home Discount rebate could give you an extra £150 credit on your electricity bill.
+We await more details on the 2022 scheme but we know that for those who are eligible this money will be automatically credited to customers accounts October and March.